Buddy Carter: U.S. House of Representatives

+Elections

 Carter gave up his state senate seat in 2014 to run for Congress after 22-year incumbent Jack Kingston announced he was running for the United States Senate.
-He finished first in the six-way Republican primary–the real contest in this heavily Republican district–with 36% of the vote, well short of the 51% required for outright victory.
+He finished first in the six-way Republican primary–the real contest in this heavily Republican district–with 36% of the vote, short of the 51% required for outright victory.
 He then defeated Bob Johnson in the runoff with 53% of the vote.
 In the general election, he defeated the Democratic nominee, Brian Reese, with 60.9% of the vote, carrying all but two counties in the district.
-In 2016, he was unopposed in both the primary and general elections, and took over 99% of the vote against a write-in candidate.
+In 2016, he was unopposed in both the primary and general elections, and received over 99% of the vote against a write-in candidate.

-Carter was reelected again in 2018 and 2020.
-The Democratic challengers both years were the first since 1992 to clear 40% of the vote in the district.
+Carter was reelected in 2018, 2020, and 2022.